Download the PHP package sj-i/php-profiler without Composer

 "Reli" means nothing, though you are free to think of this tool as something reliable, religious, relishable, or whatever other reli-s you like.

 Initially, the name of this tool was just "php-profiler".
-Due to a licensing problem (#175), this simple good name had to be changed.
+Due to a licensing problem (#175), this perfectly good name had to be changed.

-So we applied a randomly chosen string manipulation function to the original name. strrev('php-profiler') results to 'reliforp-php', and it can be read as "reli for p(php)".
+So we applied a randomly chosen string manipulation function to the original name. strrev('php-profiler') results in 'reliforp-php', and it can be read as "reli for p(php)".

 See also